KevMamba/Dystopia-Animal-Adoption-App/README.md

-# dystopia_flutter_app
+# Dystopia - Animal Adoption app

-Dystopia - Animal Adoption app
+A Flutter application to help connect people looking to adopt pets with those who'd like to give their pets up for adoption

 ## Getting Started